 Saving money a little bit at a time sucks.
-Today, I will show you how to save money fast.
+Today, you will learn how to save money fast.
 Really fast!
 At least $1000/hr, usually, peaking at almost $10,000/hr!

 A penny saved is a penny earned.
 Did your grandparents ever say that?
-Which always left me baffled…who cares about a penny?
+That always left me baffled…who cares about a penny?

 I wouldn’t get out of bed for less than $50/hr.